mr-mig/todomvc-icc/README.md

 1. Render props (`TodoItem`)
 1. Dependent Actions (`relations/list->todo`)

+## State normalization

+See [Database Normalization Wiki article](https://en.wikipedia.org/wiki/Database_normalization#Minimize_redesign_when_extending_the_database_structure) for some info on why it may be a good idea to normalize app state.

 ## Why so much overhead?

 This approach provides a clean structure for components and store.